 The vagina is a flexible canal that connects the vaginal opening to the cervix.
 People often confuse the vagina with the vulva, which is the external part of the female genitalia.

 Some people may consider douching the vagina, which involves squirting a jet of water into it with a shower douche or bottle.
-However, doctors do not recommend douching under any circumstances.
-Research suggests that it reduces the number of healthy bacteria in the vagina, potentially leading to various health issues.
+However, doctors do

-Although anecdotal evidence suggests that there are ways to remove semen from the vagina, there is no scientific proof to support these claims.
+Although anecdotal evidence suggests there are ways to remove semen from the vagina, there is no scientific proof to support these claims.
 Some of the proposed techniques include:

-- Shower or douching: People may shower or douche to try to remove semen from their vagina, but this is unlikely to work, as the water will be unable to reach the semen in the uterus.
+- Showering or douching: People may shower or douche to try to remove semen from their vagina, but this is unlikely to work, as the water will be unable to reach the semen in the uterus.

 - Vinegar: Some people believe that inserting vinegar into the vagina may kill sperm due to vinegar’s high level of acidity.
 There is no scientific evidence to prove this, and putting vinegar into the vagina may lead to irritation.

-- Hormonal methods: Hormonal methods of contraception include the pill, the minipill, and hormonal intrauterine devices (IUDs).
+- Hormonal methods: Hormonal methods of contraception include the pill, the mini pill, and hormonal intrauterine devices (IUDs).
 Although these differ in terms of dosage and administration, they all contain hormones that typically prevent ovulation.

 - Nonhormonal methods: A few nonhormonal methods of contraception are available for people who cannot or do not wish to use hormonal methods.
 These include male and female condoms, diaphragms, and nonhormonal IUDs.

 - Natural methods: Some people may choose natural processes, such as abstinence, which is when a person chooses not to have sex.
 People may choose abstinence for religious or personal reasons.